 Productboard

-Productboard offers flexible pricing plans to cater to different business needs and team sizes.
-The lower tiers offer essential features such as feedback notes, a teamspace and a product portal.
-Conversely, the higher tiers offer more advanced features such as insight automations, trend reporting, customizable data fields, etc.
+Productboard pricing starts at $25/maker/month for the Essentials plan.
+It offers flexible pricing plans, along with a 15-day free trial, to accommodate different business requirements and team sizes.
+Lower-tier plans provide essential features such as feedback notes, a teamspace, and a product portal.
+Higher-tier plans include advanced capabilities such as insight automations, trend reporting, and customizable data fields.

 Disclaimer: Pricing is subject to change.